idris-lang/Idris-dev/docs/st/state.rst

-There is a slight difficulty if we're developing interactively, which is that if we leave a hole, the required output state isn't easily visible until we know the value that's being returning.
+There is a slight difficulty if we're developing interactively, which is that if we leave a hole, the required output state isn't easily visible until we know the value that's being returned.
 For example. in the following incomplete definition of ``readAndAdd`` we've left a hole for the successful case: